 The Digital Millennium Copyright Act, signed into law on October 28, 1998, amended the United States Copyright Act, Title 17 of the U.S. Code, to provide in part certain limitations on the liability of online service providers (OSPs) for copyright infringement.Read More

 The U.S. Copyright Office offers a search service for persons interested in investigating whether a work is under copyright protection and, if so, the facts of the copyright.
-For a fee of $200 per hour or fraction thereof (2 hour minimum), the office will search its public records and provide a report of its findings.
+For a fee, the office will search its public records and provide a report of its findings.
 Based on the information you furnish below, we will provide an estimate of the total search fee before conducting the search.Read More

 The Vessel Hull Design Protection Act, title 17, Chapter 13 of the United States Code, was signed into law on October 28, 1998, providing for protection for original designs of vessel hulls.
 The law grants an owner of an original vessel hull design certain exclusive rights if application for registration of the design is made with the Copyright Office within two years of the design being made public.Read More